 |Maw-Sit-Sit from Burma

-Maw-sit-sit is one of the more unusual gemstones in the world, from its curious name to its variable chemical composition.
+Maw-sit-sit is quite an unusual gemstone due to its curious name and variable chemical composition.
 It is a recent find, first identified in 1963 by the late Swiss gemologist Dr. Edward Gubelin.
-It was named after the village in northwestern Burma which is close to the site where it was first found.
+It was named after the village in Northwestern Burma that is close to the site where it was first found.
 Typically maw-sit-sit is green with distinctive dark-green to black veining.

 Maw-sit-sit is considered to be a rock rather than a mineral, since it is composed of a number of different minerals, including kosmochlor (a mineral related to jadeite) and varying amounts of jadeite and albite feldspar.
 It is often classified as a member of the jade family but it is not really a variety of jadeite.
 Sometimes maw-sit-sit is called a "cousin" of jade, which seems appropriate.

-The source location for maw-sit-sit lies in the foothills of the Himalayas, near the historic imperial jadeite mines of northern Burma.
-Thus far maw-sit-sit has only been found in this single location, making it a rare material indeed.
+The source location for maw-sit-sit lies in the foothills of the Himalayas, near the historic imperial jadeite mines of Northern Burma.
+To date, maw-sit-sit has only been found in this single location, making it a rare material indeed.